 Pay Pams: Online service that allows parents to pay for cafeteria accounts and monitor what their children are buying for lunch. https://paypams.com/

 PIN: Each student has a PIN which they punch in when they want to purchase lunch.

 Popsicles in the Park: A meet and greet event held the Friday before school starts in the school yard.
 Students receive a free popsicle and meet their teacher.
 School supply kits and sprit wear are sold by PTA following the event.

 Pride Rally: A school assembly in “pep-rally” form held at the end of every nine-week grading period (for the student body only), where awards are given for excellence in academics, music, PE and art.

-PTA Board Meetings: Typically held on the first Tuesday of the month at 7:00pm in the PWE library.
+PTA Board Meetings: Typically held on the second Tuesday of the month at 7:00pm in the PWE library.
 PWE PTA Board members (both executive board and committee chairs) are all expected to attend.

-PTA General Meetings: Typically held monthly on a Thursday evening at 6:00pm in the PWE cafeteria.
+PTA General Meetings: Typically held four times per academic year on a Thursday evening at 6:00pm in the PWE cafeteria.
 Informative meeting with speakers from the PWE staff and PTA Board members.
 All parents highly encouraged to attend.
 Please remind your child that school rules still apply during these meetings (no climbing on furniture, playing tag in the atrium, etc.).